uoa-compsci399-s2-2022/team3-back-end/README.md

 We have created the uWSGI configuration file, `mtms.ini` in the project root directory.

-If you wish to deploy on **linux** you can use uWSGI.
+If you wish to deploy on **Linux** you can use uWSGI.
 Official documentation: https://uwsgi-docs.readthedocs.io/en/latest/

 For detailed deployment tutorials, please check: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04

 ## Config Database
 Our project uses sqlite as the database by default, and sqlite is automatically created when the server is started for the first time.
-If you wish to deploy this project on a server, we strongly recommend that you use mySQL.
+If you wish to deploy this project on a server, we strongly recommend that you use MySQL.
 You need to run the server first, it will automatically create a .env file in the project root directory.
-You can edit the .env file to set database.
+You can edit the .env file to set the database.
 You can find the following configuration items in .env, enter your database URL, and restart the server.
 ```plain
 SQLALCHEMY_DATABASE_URI = 'sqlite:///MTMS.db'
 ```